 The Strix RX 560 is a low-budget graphics card that provides just enough power to let you get into PC gaming.
 It's not very powerful, but it can handle the majority of new games on moderate settings or higher.
 For less than $140, that's actually pretty impressive.

 It has 4GB of V-RAM, and it has a clock that can be boosted to 1285MHz.
 It also has 1024 stream processors to help speed it up a little bit.
 If you're the type of gamer that likes RGB lighting, you'll be happy to know that the Strix RX 560 has RGB lighting installed, and it's programmable to look and behave the way you want it to.

-While the Strix RX 560 isn't very powerful, it does have Tweak II installed.
-So, you can easily manage your RX 560's performance settings.
-If you're just streaming YouTube videos, you can lower it's performance a bit.
-If you're playing a demanding game, you can give it a little boost.
+While the Strix RX 560 isn't very powerful, it does have Tweak II installed, so you can easily manage your RX 560's performance settings.
+If you're just streaming YouTube videos, you can lower its performance a bit, and if you're playing a demanding game, you can give it a little boost.

 In our opinion, this is a great card for playing the latest games, and it isn't too expensive.
 It's probably the best budget graphics card that you're going to find for less than $300.
 That being said, it has a couple of drawbacks.
 It's a little too large to fit into an SFF chassis, and you can find a better budget graphics card for 1080p gaming.
 However, this card is far more flexible than anything in its price range, and it'll make the majority of gamers happy.

 The XFX RX 590 is optimized to perform admirably for all kinds of gamers, and it's also affordable.
 It isn't without its flaws, but it is one of the top budget graphics cards.
 It's simply more flexible than other cards.